iihe-cms-sw/TreeAnalysis/README.md

     $ mkdir HistoFiles PNGFiles

-These first directory will contain the .root files created by runDYJets and co. and containing the histograms used during the whole process up to cross section measurements.
+The first directory will contain the .root files created by runDYJets and co. and containing the histograms used during the whole process up to cross section measurements.